jigstack-dev/jigstack-guidelines/README.md

 PRs must provide explanatory titles as well as any important notes in the description.

+It's preffered to open a single PR regarding a Jira task.

 #### Good PRs

 - Title-> Bug fix: Missing component on home / Desc-> Update this-component.tsx to include missing parameter that was breaking component loading.